 - Create or update your business plan and budget.
 Help the potential buyer to see the picture of continued growth.

-These are just a few of the many important issues that impact value.
+These are just a few of the many important issues that impact business value.

 You cannot do everything – so assess priorities based on your goals, timeline to exit and your target value.